 NOTE: Although a website can help you to learn English, no website is a substitute for a good teacher who can create a specialized English training program that focuses on your individual needs as a student.
-I am a professional ESL teacher with twelve years of experience, and I can help you to bring your English up to a professional level.
+I am a professional ESL teacher with twelve years of experience, and I can help you to bring your English up to a professional level, so that you can speak it fluently!
 Visit my online tutoring page for more information on how I can help you!

 How you greet someone in English is very important.
 In English speaking countries, greeting someone (and if necessary, introducing yourself) before a discussion will determine if you will have good rapport with someone or a terrible conversation.
 Before we get into the lesson, please watch the video below which shows you some common greetings and introductions in English.